Podcast Ep 46: Lung Abscesses, Head Injuries, Anaphylaxis & More

 D. An intraparenchymal hemorrhage within the frontal lobe

-A 55-year old man who is taking several antihypertensive medications presents to the ED with nausea, vomiting, shortness of breath, and a rash after eating a home-cooked Thai meal at a friend’s house about 1 hour ago.
+A 55-year-old man who is taking several antihypertensive medications presents to the ED with nausea, vomiting, shortness of breath, and a rash after eating a home-cooked Thai meal at a friend’s house about one hour ago.
 The symptoms began within seconds of the first bite of his meal.
 Despite the patient being administered 2 doses of intramuscular epinephrine, diphenhydramine, dexamethasone, and crystalloid fluids, his blood pressure remains at 75/38 mm Hg.
 Which other medication should be considered in this patient?

 A. Conversion disorder